openapi-json-schema-tools/openapi-json-schema-generator/docs/templating.md

 **NOTE** Running your custom generator requires adding it to the classpath.
 This differs on [Windows](https://docs.oracle.com/javase/8/docs/technotes/tools/windows/classpath.html) slightly from [unix](https://docs.oracle.com/javase/8/docs/technotes/tools/unix/classpath.html).

 In the above example, we've targeted our custom template engine adapter via `-e pebble`.
-If you don't include the SPI file under `META-INF/services`, you'll need to specify the exact classpath: `org.openapitools.examples.templating.PebbleTemplateAdapter`.
+If you don't include the SPI file under `META-INF/services`, you'll need to specify the exact classpath: `org.openapijsonschematools.examples.templating.PebbleTemplateAdapter`.
 Notice that the target class here matches the Kotlin class name.
 This is because of the `@file:JvmName` annotation.

 Congratulations on creating a custom templating engine adapter!